-- This Proxy Form, duly completed and signed, must be received at the Registered Office of the Company, West Wharf, Dockyard Road, Karachi not less than 48 hours before the time of holding the meeting. - No person shall act as proxy unless he himself/herself is a member of the Company, except that a corporation may appoint a person who is not a member. - If a member appoints more than one proxy and more than one instruments of proxy are deposited by a member with the Company, all such instruments of proxy shall be rendered invalid.
+- This Proxy Form, duly completed and signed, must be received at the Registered Office of the Company, West Wharf, Dockyard Road, Karachi not less than 48 hours before the time of holding the meeting. - No person shall act as proxy unless he himself/herself is a member of the Company, except that a corporation may appoint a person who is not a member. - Company, all such instruments of proxy shall be rendered invalid.